moocow-the-bovine/dstar-gantry/README.txt

     ensure that your "DSTAR_ROOT" checkout is up-to-date.

    sync-self
-    Attempts to synchronize the local "dstar-gantry" checkout via "svn update".
-If the "dstar-gantry.sh" script (or symlink) does not resolve to an SVN working copy on your system, this won't work, and you will need to perform any updates manually.
+    Attempts to synchronize the local "dstar-gantry" checkout via "git pull" or "svn update".
+If the "dstar-gantry.sh" script (or symlink) does not resolve to a git or SVN working copy on your system, this won't work, and you will need to perform any updates manually.
 You should typically call this before each "dstar-gantry.sh" operation, in order to ensure that your "dstar-gantry.sh" itself is up-to-date.

    sync
     Convenience alias for the "sync-host" and "sync-self" actions.